Skip to content

 • DirectoryGranit.Auditing.Notifications/ SOC/admin notification bridge — pages humans on audit anomalies (ISO 27001 A.12.4)

-• DirectoryGranit.Auditing.Privacy/ Wolverine handler exporting the user’s audit trail on a GDPR Art.
-15 request (drop-in IPrivacyDataProvider)
+• DirectoryGranit.Auditing.Privacy/ Wolverine handlers for GDPR Art.
+15 export and Art.
+17 erasure (drop-in IPrivacyDataProvider)

 PackageRoleDepends on